The pride of Palmerstown Awards

 Campaign for the return of household tax from central government to county council to fund local services

-One of the powers county councillors will hold is to increase, decrease or leave alone the current rate of household tax by a maximum of 15%.
-Alan Hayes has pledged not to increase the Household tax and will vote to decrease it.
+One of the powers county councillors hold is to increase, decrease or leave alone the current rate of household tax by a maximum of 15%.
+Alan Hayes has pledged not to increase the Household tax.

 In 2012 the Irish Government introduced The Household Charge as an interim measure and a full Local Property tax (LPT) was introduced 1 July 2013 by the Revenue Commissioners.
 80% of the taxes raised were meant to be returned to the local authority area from which they came, to fund local services.

 This has not happened, and almost €500 Million has been given to Irish Water to fund the initial set up costs, which included the controversial payments to consultants.